What is the common reason you would find in top few?

 - Assumptions and constraints

 Consider our earlier example of Landscaping project that Kathy was managing.
-The business need is to build a jogger’s garden, blending nature’s feel and functional need of jogging track.
+The business need is to build a jogger’s garden, blending nature’s feel and functional needs of jogging track.

 To satisfy this business need, one of the functional requirements would be to have jogging track, which is a spray-coated anti-slip rubber runway, with rebound value of 24%.

-Non-functional requirements are that it is environmental-friendly, it should be easy on any kind of shoes that joggers may wear, and should last at least 5 years.
+Non-functional requirements would be that it is environmental-friendly and should last at least 5 years.

 What is Requirements Traceability Matrix (RTM)

-RTM is the way in which baselined requirements are linked across different baselined data, such as use case, design, test plan and test case.
+RTM is second document created in this process.
+It is the way in which baselined requirements are linked across different baselined data, such as use case, design, test plan and test case.
 This document will ensure that various activities of the project work fulfill the business needs, and that none of the business needs go missing from implementation.

 A sample requirements traceability matrix would be –

 If you manage Software projects and need a quick start-up document, you can download a simple Software Requirements Template: MSDoc version or PDF version.
 This is based on IEEE recommendation for Software Requirements Specifications.
-For non-software projects this document may need some tweaking as specific to the domain.
+For non-software projects this document may need some tweaking specific to the industry.

-More often than not requirements are collected in less than ideal ways in organizations.
+Usually the requirements are collected in less than ideal ways in organizations.
 Reasons are many – from customer’s inability to provide access to real stakeholders (end users) to lack of awareness about tools and techniques, to lack of support in the organizational process assets.
 What has been your experience with gathering requirements for any of your project?
+Let me know in Comments below.